chadrc/simple-expression-language/Readme.md

 ```

 ### External Expressions
-Expressions may also be referenced from other sources.
+Named expressions may also be referenced from other sources.

 Can reference files directly if entire file as a single expression.